 OIDD910 - Concepts of Math Programming (Course Syllabus)

 Introduction to mathematical programming for PhD students who would like to be intelligent and sophisticated consumers of mathematical programming theory but do not plan to specialize in this area.
 Integer and nonlinear programming are covered, including the fundamentals of each area together with a sense of the state-of-the-art and expected directions of future progress.

 Other Information: Crosslisted w/ ESE 504.

-OIDD912 - INTRO TO OPTIMIZATION (Course Syllabus)
+OIDD912 - Introduction to Optimization (Course Syllabus)